subvertnormality/norns2sinfonion/README.md

-norns2sinfonion allows [mosaic](https://github.com/subvertnormality/mosaic) to sync it's global scales with the Sinfonion eurorack quantiser.
+norns2sinfonion allows [mosaic](https://github.com/subvertnormality/mosaic) to sync global scales with the Sinfonion eurorack quantiser.
 It may allow other norns scripts to do the same with a bit of work (interested? feel free to (message me)[https://llllllll.co/u/byzero/]).

 To enable this, you need to do a bit of DIY but it's about as straight forward as it gets.